Conte-Ecology/conteStreamTemperature_northeast/manuscripts/northeast_temperature_ms2.md

 We calculate the $Index_{sync}$ for each day of the year at each reach for each year with observed data.
 We then calculate the 99.9% confidence interval of $Index_{sync}$ for days between the 125 and 275 days of the year (05 May and 02 October).
 Then moving from the middle of the year (day 180) to the beginning of the year, we searched for the first time when 10 consecutive days were not within the 99.9% CI.
 This was selected as the spring breakpoint.
 Similarly moving from the middle to the end of the year, the first event with fewer than 16 consecutive days within the 99.9% CI was assigned as the autumn breakpoint.
 Independent breakpoints were estimated for each reach-year combination.
 For reach-years with insufficient data to generate continuous trends and confidence intervals, we used the mean break points across years for that reach.
 If there was not sufficient local reach information, we used the mean breakpoints from the smallest hydrologic unit the reach is nested in (i.e. check for mean from HUC12, then HUC10, HUC8, etc.).
 More details regarding the identification of the synchronized period can be found in Letcher et al. (*in review*).
 The portion of the year between the spring and autumn breakpoints was used for modeling the non-winter, approximately ice-free stream temperatures.

 We used a generalized linear mixed model to account for correlation in space (stream reach nested within HUC8).
 This allowed us to incorporate short time series as well as long time series from different reaches and disjunct time series from the same reaches without risk of pseudoreplication (ref: Hurlbert).
-By limited stream drainage area to <400 $km^2$ and only modeling the synchronized period of the year, we were able to use a linear model, avoiding the non-linearities that occur at very high temperatures due to evaporative cooling and near 0 C due to phase change (ref: mohseni).
+By limited stream drainage area to <200 $km^2$ and only modeling the synchronized period of the year, we were able to use a linear model, avoiding the non-linearities that occur at very high temperatures due to evaporative cooling and near 0 C due to phase change (ref: mohseni).

 We assumed stream temperature measurements were normally distributed following,

+**need to decide how to handle naming subscripts vs. indexing subscripts and superscripts**

+* maybe do naming as subscripts and indexing in bracketted subscripts
+* drawback would be random vs. fixed subscripts still
+* another alternative is to have different varible names for everything so don't reuse X, and B, mu, beta, or sigma
+* This might be easier when I reduce the complexity of the year random effects

 $$ t_{h,r,y,d} \sim \mathcal{N}(\mu_{h,r,y,d}, \sigma) $$